-Hess first heard Hitler speak in mid 1920 and immediately joined the NSDAP.
+Hess first heard Hitler speak in mid-1920 and immediately joined the NSDAP.
 In 1923 he led an SA battalion during the Munich putsch, an act that led to his imprisonment alongside Hitler.
 The two bonded further during their time in Landsberg prison, during which Hess transcribed and edited Hitler’s memoir, Mein Kampf.
-When the Nazis gained power in 1933, Hess was named as Hitler’s ‘deputy fuhrer‘ – though in real terms Herman Goering was the more likely successor.
+When the Nazis gained power in 1933, Hess was named as Hitler’s ‘deputy Fuhrer‘ – though in real terms Herman Goering was the more likely successor.
 Still, Hess wielded considerable influence both within the party and in domestic policy.
-He was involved in party organisation and security; he contributed to the drafting of the Nuremberg Laws; and he was often responsible for preparing Hitler’s audiences prior to important speeches.
+He was involved in party organisation and security, and contributed to the drafting of the Nuremberg Laws.
+In addition, Hess was often tasked preparing Hitler’s audiences prior to important speeches.

 Hess’ importance and visibility diminished with the onset of World War II.
 Instead, he worked behind the scenes, running the Reich Chancellery and overseeing Hitler’s personal affairs and schedule.
 But Hess was also disillusioned by the progress of the war – especially plans for Operation Sealion, Hitler’s plan to bombard then invade Britain, a country Hess admired.
 In May 1941 Hess commandeered a plane and flew solo across the English Channel, parachuting into Scotland.
 There is considerable debate about why he did this.
 Some believe Hess wanted to broker an Anglo-German peace deal; others suggest he was mentally unwell – or even a British agent.
 Whatever the reason, Hess was immediately arrested, interrogated and detained.
 The Nuremberg war crimes trials of 1946 sentenced Hess to life imprisonment; he would spend more than four decades in custody at Spandau Prison, Berlin, before his suicide in 1987.